NastyAir/NastyAirBlogWeb/README.md

-Front-end project of kvm manager, provides visual kvm interface.
+Web front-end project for the kvm manager to provide a visual interface to operate kvm.

 Backend interface address: https://github.com/NastyAir/kvm- manager-api